 College of Education, Health and Human Services

-The Bachelor of Science in Physical Education comprises three concentrations: Health and Physical Education, Physical Education Teacher Licensure and Physical Activity and Sport Performance.
+The Bachelor of Science in Physical Education comprises three concentrations: Health and Physical Education, Physical Education Teacher Licensure and Human Movement Studies.
 Only the physical education teacher education and health and physical education concentrations lead to pre-kindergarten-through-grade-12 teaching licensure in Ohio.

-Minimum 120 credit hours required in the Physical Activity and Sport Performance concentration and the Physical Education Licensure concentration.
-Minimum 157 credit hours required in the Health and Physical Education concentration.
-All concentrations require a minimum of 39 upper-division credit hours.
+Minimum 121 credit hours required in the Human Movement Studies concentration and the Physical Education Licensure concentration.
+Minimum 159 credit hours required in the Health and Physical Education concentration.

 Study Abroad/Away Opportunities

 There are many study abroad/away opportunities, for more information contact the Office of International Affairs.